prometheus/prometheus/documentation/internal_architecture.md

 ### Target scrapes

 Finally, a scrape loop periodically scrapes its targets over HTTP and tries to decode the received HTTP responses according to the [Prometheus text-based metrics exposition format](https://prometheus.io/docs/instrumenting/exposition_formats/).
 It then applies [metric relabeling configurations](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#%3Cmetric_relabel_configs%3E) to each individual sample and sends the resulting samples to the storage subsystem.
 Additionally, it tracks and stores the staleness of time series over multiple scrape runs, records [scrape health information](https://prometheus.io/docs/concepts/jobs_instances/#automatically-generated-labels-and-time-series) (such as the `up` and `scrape_duration_seconds` metrics), and performs other housekeeping tasks to optimize the appending of time series to the storage engine.
+Note that a scrape is not allowed to take longer than the configured scrape interval, and the configurable scrape timeout is capped to that.
+This ensures that one scrape is terminated before another one begins.

 ## Storage